You know when personal growth is coming.

 We are being blessed with winter.

-I’m not talking about the crazy, cold, extremely long, actual winter we are experiencing outside.
+I’m not talking about the crazy, cold, extremely long, actual winter we experience outside.

 I’m talking about a life season.
-An emotional, spiritual winter.
+An emotional, spiritual winter that I realized we are currently walking.

-When before I wondered what God was doing… as we all do during some life seasons…
+When before I wondered what God was doing, as we all do during some life seasons, I now know we are in a winter season.

 A personal growth span of moments between one event and another.